1974 Baseball Hall of Fame balloting: BBWAA election

 The BBWAA was authorized to elect players active in 1954 or later, but not after 1968; the ballot included candidates from the 1973 ballot who received at least 5% of the vote but were not elected, along with selected players, chosen by a screening committee, whose last appearance was in 1968.
 All 10-year members of the BBWAA were eligible to vote.

 Voters were instructed to cast votes for up to 10 candidates; any candidate receiving votes on at least 75% of the ballots would be honored with induction to the Hall.
 Results of the 1974 election by the BBWAA were announced on January 16.
 The ballot consisted of 42 players; a total of 365 ballots were cast, with 274 votes required for election.
 A total of 3,000 individual votes were cast, an average of 8.22 per ballot.

-Candidates who were eligible for the first time are indicated here with dagger (†).
+Candidates who were eligible for the first time are indicated here with a dagger (†).
 The two candidates who received at least 75% of the vote and were elected are indicated in bold italics; candidates who have since been elected in subsequent elections are indicated in italics.

 Allie Reynolds was on the ballot for the final time.